 Analysis and Review of Data

-Successful applicants will be asked to attend a training day on the 26th April 2016 in London, where they will assess the same two cases to ensure consistent marking.
-A number of meeting dates will be arranged, and each reviewer will then be asked to attend a further 6 meetings.
-There will be a mix of specialities involved and each meeting will be chaired by a clinical coordinator who will lead discussion around the cases under review.
+Successful applicants were asked to attend a training day on the 26th April 2016 in London, where they assessed the same two cases to ensure consistent marking.
+A number of meeting dates will be arranged, and each reviewer was asked to attend a further 6 meetings.
+There will be a mix of specialities involved and each meeting was chaired by a clinical coordinator who will lead discussion around the cases under review.
 Towards the end of the study the reviewers will be invited to attend a meeting where the data will be presented to and discussed with them.
 The reviewers will also be sent two copies of the draft report for their comment as this is developed.

 Confidentiality and data protection